Healthy walking, light jogging, walks in the fresh air. Movement is life. Walking for health, Scandinavian, sports Healthy walking techniques sources

 • Heart disease

-In all these cases, you should consult your doctor about the possibility of walking at a leisurely pace over short distances.
-With flat feet, the load during walking is distributed incorrectly, and you can harm your condition even more.
+In all these cases, you need to consult a doctor about the possibility of walking at a leisurely pace for short distances.
+If you have flat feet, the load during walking is distributed incorrectly, and you can harm your condition even more.

-Before walking and after you need to drink a glass of water to make up for the loss of fluid.
+Before walking and after, you need to drink a glass of water to replenish fluid loss.
 For a walk, you can take a bottle of warm, not hot water with you and drink during breaks.
-Clothing should be comfortable, not restricting movement.
-A sports suit and sneakers are best suited for this.
-Heeled shoes should be excluded.
-You can take the player for a walk, combining business with pleasure.
+Clothing should be comfortable and not restrict movement.
+A tracksuit and sneakers are best for this.
+Shoes with heels should be excluded.
+You can take your player for a walk, combining business with pleasure.
 After class, when you come home, you can have a snack, but do not overeat.
-When you get into a rut and classes become a habit for you, the pace can be increased.
-Walking is useful to combine with morning exercises.
+When you get into the groove and exercise becomes a habit for you, the pace can be increased.
+It is useful to combine walking with morning exercises.

 Norm of steps per day

-It is believed that in order to feel good, you need to take at least 10,000 steps per day - which is 6-8 km, depending on the length of the step.
+It is believed that to feel good, you need to take at least 10,000 steps a day - which is 6-8 km, depending on the length of the step.
 It is estimated that the average person takes about 3,000 steps a day, including walking at work and around the house.
-Therefore, in order to gain the required number of steps, you need to try hard, and additionally devote about an hour a day to walking.
+Therefore, in order to gain the required number of steps, you need to try hard and spend an additional hour walking a day.

-True, many experts believe that only “pure” steps are taken into account here, i.e. walking around the house or on business has nothing to do with it.
+True, many experts believe that only “pure” steps are taken into account here, i.e. walking around the house or running errands has nothing to do with it.
 If it's cold or raining outside, a treadmill can replace walking.
-On it you can not only run, but also walk at a hasty pace.
-It is important to control your breathing and your condition and do not forget about mileage.
+You can not only run on it, but also walk at a fast pace.
+It is important to control your breathing and your condition and not forget about the mileage.

-Walking is the only type of exercise that is indicated at any age and in any weather.
+Walking is the only type of exercise that is recommended at any age and in any weather.
 The main thing here is not to overdo it.
 Even very heavy people can walk.

-The optimal time for walking is in the morning, because. the body will be able to wake up better, the metabolic processes will start, the body will begin to break down fats after an overnight fast, helping you lose weight.
-Such a walk can be done in the evening, but not just before bedtime.
+The optimal time for walking is the morning, because... the body will be able to wake up better, metabolic processes will start, the body will begin to break down fats after an overnight fast, helping you lose weight.
+This walk can be done in the evening, but not just before bed.

-If you are just starting to walk, then you do not need to chase the results right away.
-At first, it is better to walk at a slow pace, gradually increasing the time of the lesson, then increase the pace of walking.
-You need to start walking with short walks, increasing the time of classes to 1 hour.
+If you are just starting to practice walking, then you don’t need to chase results right away.
+At first it is better to walk at a slow pace, gradually increasing the exercise time, and then increase the pace of walking.
+You need to start walking with short walks, increasing the exercise time to 1 hour.

-When walking, the back must be kept straight, the shoulders should be pulled back and spread apart, it is impossible to slouch.
-Also, we must not forget about proper breathing: inhalation is done through the nose, exhalation - only through the mouth.
-Breathe better in proportion to the steps.
-When walking, it is better to be silent so as not to choke your breath.
+When walking, you need to keep your back straight, your shoulders back and to the sides, you cannot slouch.
+We also must not forget about proper breathing: inhale through the nose, exhale only through the mouth.
+It is better to breathe in proportion to your steps.
+When walking, it is better to be silent so as not to lose your breath.

-At the beginning and at the end of the workout, the pace should be unhurried.
-After 5-10 minutes, with good health, the pace can be increased.
+At the beginning and end of the workout, the pace should be leisurely.
+After 5-10 minutes, if you feel well, the pace can be increased.

-Elderly people can and should also walk, while controlling their breathing and heart rate.
-If you feel short of breath, just slow down your walking pace.
-With the normalization of breathing, the pace can again be increased.
-For the elderly, walking time should not exceed 1 hour in good health.
-Older people are better off walking on level ground, you need to start at a pace of 70 steps per minute, after 2 weeks the pace must be increased to 110 steps per minute.
-It is useful for older people to take a walk in the evening, relieve daytime fatigue.
+Older people can and should also practice walking, while controlling their breathing and heart rate.
+If you feel short of breath, simply slow down your walking pace.
+When breathing normalizes, the pace can be increased again.
+For older people, walking time should not exceed 1 hour if they are in good health.
+It is better for older people to walk on level ground; they should start at a pace of 70 steps per minute; after 2 weeks, the pace should be increased to 110 steps per minute.
+It is useful for older people to take a walk in the evening to relieve daytime fatigue.

-And for them, wellness walking is a kind of daily fitness.
-There are practically no restrictions, doctors advise elderly people and patients with hypertension to start practicing healthy walking every day.
-It will also be useful for people who have extra pounds.
+And for them, healthy walking is a kind of daily fitness.
+There are practically no restrictions; doctors advise older people and patients with hypertension to start doing recreational walking every day.
+It will also be useful for people who are overweight.

-What are the health benefits of walking for the body?
-Let's start with the fact that when a person walks, blood vessels and the heart are trained, which, in turn, reduces the risk of various heart diseases.
-No wonder they say: "Running from a heart attack."
-But when running, there is a greater load on the joints than when walking, and this is contraindicated for people who have joint problems.
-And the best option in this situation would be to do wellness walking.
+What benefits does healthy walking bring to the body?
+Let's start with the fact that when walking, a person's blood vessels and heart are trained, which, in turn, reduces the risk of various heart diseases.
+No wonder they say: “Run from a heart attack.”
+But when running, there is a greater load on the joints than when walking, and this is contraindicated for people who have problems with the joints.
+And the best option in this situation would be to take up recreational walking.

-What are the benefits of walking?
+What benefits can walking bring?
 Calories are burned and excess weight is lost.
-It is recommended to walk more for people who are obese, as it is very difficult for them to engage in any kind of sport.
-Walking gradually relieves them of the hated kilograms, as it is one of the ways.
-Walking in the fresh air, especially in the evening, improves sleep, strengthens the immune system, and has a fruitful effect on the psyche, as stress resistance increases.
+It is recommended that people who are obese walk more, as it is very difficult for them to engage in any kind of sport.
+Walking gradually relieves them of hated kilograms, as it is one of them.
+Walking in the fresh air, especially in the evening, improves sleep, strengthens the immune system, and has a beneficial effect on the psyche, as stress resistance increases.

 Walking technique

 Will walking help you lose weight?
 Calories will be spent and kilograms will go away if everything is done correctly.
-Health walking has a special technique, as it is a specific sport.
+Health walking has a special technique, since it is a specific sport.

-• When walking, we bend our elbows at an angle of 90 degrees.
-Hand movements should be rhythmic and be made along the body back and forth.
+• When walking, bend your elbows at an angle of 90 degrees.
+Hand movements should be rhythmic and performed along the body back and forth.

-• The hands should be clenched into fists, but not much.
+• Your hands should be clenched into fists, but not too much.

-• When walking, the leg becomes from heel to toe, the torso should be relaxed, the stomach should be pulled in, the shoulders should be relaxed and straightened.
+• When walking, the foot moves from heel to toe, the torso should be relaxed, the stomach should be pulled in, the shoulders should be relaxed and straightened.

 As you know, in order for walking to be truly healthy, you need to have a system.
-And this means that for training you need to allocate three days a week, you should walk for at least forty minutes, the speed when walking should be 6.5 km / h, but at the same time you need to monitor heart rhythms, they should not exceed one hundred and forty beats per minute .
-Avoid shortness of breath, breathe evenly, the first three steps we inhale air through the nose, the next three - we exhale through the mouth.
+This means that you need to set aside three days a week for training, you should walk for at least forty minutes, the walking speed should be 6.5 km/h, but at the same time you need to monitor your heart rhythms, they should not exceed one hundred and forty beats per minute .
+Avoid shortness of breath, breathe evenly, inhale air through your nose for the first three steps, and exhale through your mouth for the next three steps.

 Walking with ski poles has also become very popular.
-This option is much more intense, since when moving in this way, almost 90% of all muscles work in the body.
+This option is much more intense, since when moving in this way, almost 90% of all muscles in the body work.

 This type of walking for health purposes was invented in Scandinavia.
-Initially, skiers began to use it, who, in order not to lose shape in the summer, practiced walking, which imitated cross-country skiing.
-Since then, pole walking has become more and more popular, and many athletes choose it as an aerobic exercise in between workouts.
+Initially, it was used by skiers who, in order not to lose shape in the summer, practiced walking, which imitated cross-country skiing.
+Since then, walking with ski poles has become increasingly popular, with many athletes choosing it as an aerobic activity between workouts.

-Consider what is the advantage of this type of walking:
+Let's look at the advantages of this type of walking:

-• Secondly, in the presence of sticks in the hands, walking speed increases significantly.
+• Secondly, if you have sticks in your hands, your walking speed increases significantly.

-• Thirdly, the vessels pass in a more loaded mode, which has a positive effect on their condition.
+• Thirdly, the blood vessels pass through in a more loaded mode, which has a positive effect on their condition.

 • Fourthly, posture is well corrected, since the presence of sticks in the hands does not allow a person to slouch, and he involuntarily keeps his back straight.

-• Fifthly, it has a fruitful effect on the treatment of diseases of the cervical and shoulder joints.
+• Fifthly, it has a beneficial effect on curing diseases of the cervical and shoulder joints.

-This type of intensive walking is available to everyone.
-No need to buy expensive equipment, pay for fitness rooms.
+This type of intense walking is accessible to everyone.
+There is no need to buy expensive equipment or pay for fitness rooms.
 This is a great option that allows you to take care of your health and body without spending a lot of money, just buy ski poles and go.

-If you have a back problem, want to lose weight, or don't have a lot of money to buy a gym membership, then pole walking is for you.
-It is not very popular in Russia yet, but you can always buy some equipment and start getting healthy right now.
+If you have a problem with the spine, you want to lose weight, or you don’t have a lot of money to buy a gym membership, then walking with poles is suitable for you.
+It is not very popular in Russia yet, but you can always buy yourself equipment and start getting healthier right now.

-We are always told that jogging in the morning is very useful, as it is a universal form of exercise that has never harmed anyone.
-But it is not always as useful and safe as they say about it.
+We are always told that jogging in the morning is very useful, since it is a universal type of exercise that has never harmed anyone.
+But it is not always as useful and safe as they say.
 There is an opinion that the myth about the dangers of jogging was invented by those who do not want to do it, but this is not so.
-Professionals say that if you have some chronic diseases, you can only get harm from jogging.
+Professionals say that if you have some chronic diseases, jogging can only cause harm.

-Jogging in the morning, of course, is very useful if it takes place in the fresh air.
-It is on the fresh, and not in the atmosphere of a big city.
-When running around the metropolis, you need to understand that, of course, there will be benefits for the muscles, they will tighten up, but the lungs, into which city air will enter, may suffer.
+Jogging in the morning is, of course, very useful if it takes place in the fresh air.
+It is in the fresh air, and not in the atmosphere of a big city.
+When running around a metropolis, you need to understand that, of course, there will be benefits for the muscles, they will tighten up, but the lungs, into which the city air will enter, may suffer.

-Jogging is contraindicated for people with severe heart and vascular diseases, people with obesity, with diseased joints.
+Jogging is contraindicated for people with severe heart and vascular diseases, people with obesity, and people with sore joints.
 In general, there are quite a lot of risk groups, and for this reason it is better to use an alternative type of exercise - recreational walking.

-Why is it not recommended to run with heart disease?
+Why is running not recommended if you have heart disease?
 The fact is that with such a load as jogging, we are not talking about building muscle mass, it is rather a kind of means for losing weight.
-And there is an opinion that since all the muscles become smaller, the same thing happens with the heart, as a result, a person begins to feel worse.
-Of course, in this case, if you run moderately and monitor your pulse, then jogging will not hurt.
+And there is an opinion that as all the muscles become smaller, the same happens to the heart, as a result the person begins to feel worse.
+Of course, in this case, if you run moderately and monitor your heart rate, then jogging will not harm.

 In any case, jogging in the morning is a purely individual matter.
-Try and evaluate the sensations after the first attempt, if you feel normal, then you can continue to do this, but if not, then take better health walking.
+Try it and evaluate the sensations after the first attempt, if you feel normal, then you can continue to do this, but if not, then it’s better to take up recreational walking.

-Let's talk about evening runs.
-If you compare them with morning ones, then they are much more beneficial for the body, since it is already prepared for classes.
-Also, it is the evening run that relieves stress accumulated throughout the working day, the body is enriched with oxygen.
+Let's talk about evening jogging.
+If we compare them with morning ones, then they are much more beneficial for the body, since it is already prepared for exercise.
+Also, an evening jog relieves stress accumulated throughout the working day and enriches the body with oxygen.

-It will be up to you to decide what time and how much to run, as it depends on your employment.
-But there are some rules that say that you need to run no more than 4 times a week, since the body needs to be given rest.
-Less often, it is also not recommended, since the load will be insufficient.
-The best time for walking or jogging is from seven to ten in the evening, it should last about forty minutes.
-Jogging should begin an hour after you ate in the evening.
-You should not run too late, as it will be difficult for an agitated body to calm down, and you may not fall asleep on time.
+Only you will decide at what time and how much to run, as it depends on how busy you are.
+But there are some rules that say that you should run no more than 4 times a week, since the body needs to be given rest.
+Less often is also not recommended, since the load will be insufficient.
+The best time for walking or jogging is from seven to ten o'clock in the evening, it should last about forty minutes.
+Jogging should begin an hour after you eat in the evening.
+You should not run too late, as it will be difficult for your excited body to calm down, and you may not fall asleep on time.

 How to run?

-In order for a run to be beneficial, you need to divide it into three equal parts.
-We start the run with a simple warm-up, then we run at a moderate pace, after a while we accelerate, and in the end - a very slow run, almost walking.
-If you are just starting to do jogging in the evenings, then you need to monitor your condition, breathe correctly, and make sure that your pulse does not go astray.
-Watch your posture, don't swing your arms too much.
-Don't run for an hour at once, start small, like five minutes, and gradually increase the time and pace, so you can avoid some unpleasant moments in your well-being.
+In order for jogging to be beneficial, you need to divide it into three equal parts.
+We start the run with a simple warm-up, then run at a moderate pace, after a while we speed up, and finally - a very slow run, almost walking.
+If you are just starting to jog in the evenings, then you need to monitor your condition, breathe correctly, and make sure your pulse doesn’t lose track.
+Watch your posture and don't swing your arms too much.
+Don't run for an hour at once, start small, for example with five minutes, and gradually increase the time and pace, this way you can avoid some unpleasant moments in your health.

-If you lead a sedentary lifestyle and decide to start running, then with a high probability after the first session your leg muscles will ache, there is nothing to worry about, you should not stop exercising, after a week of jogging in the evenings your muscles will get used to the load and stop hurting.
+If you lead a sedentary lifestyle and decide to start running, then with a high probability after the first classes your leg muscles will ache, there is nothing wrong with that, you should not stop exercising, after a week of jogging in the evenings, your muscles will get used to the load and will stop hurting.

 Walking and hypertension

-Any hypertensive patient is afraid of sudden movements, since in this case the pressure can change dramatically.
-Of course, you need to strengthen the heart muscle.
-But how to do it right, if only from climbing the stairs the heart jumps out and severe shortness of breath torments?
+Any hypertensive person is afraid of sudden movements, since in this case the pressure may change sharply.
+Of course, you need to strengthen your heart muscle.
+But how to do this correctly, if just from climbing the stairs your heart jumps out and you suffer from severe shortness of breath?

-You need to do health walking, which is shown to almost all hypertensive patients, if they do not have exacerbations.
+You need to take up recreational walking, which is indicated for almost all hypertensive patients, if they do not have exacerbations.
 You need to walk, but just take precautions.

 On a note

-• You need to start walking only after visiting your doctor and consulting with him.
+• You should start walking only after visiting your doctor and consulting with him.

 • The load should increase gradually.
-If you feel a slight malaise while walking, immediately stop exercising, rest.
+If you feel slightly unwell while walking, stop immediately and rest.
 And the next day you can try again, but only at a slower pace.

-• The warm-up should be light, without bends and squats.
+• Warm-up should be light, without bending or squatting.

-• Do not force yourself to walk through force, this process should give you pleasure.
+• Don't force yourself to walk through force; this process should give you pleasure.

-• You need to do it regularly, every other day, but without fanaticism, as soon as you start to feel tired, you need to stop walking immediately.
+• You need to exercise regularly, every other day, but without fanaticism; as soon as you start to feel tired, you need to stop walking immediately.

 • Your movements should be slow and measured.

 Nordic walking is very effective for hypertension, as it can be an auxiliary tool for relaxation.
-So, if shortness of breath appears while walking, you need to stop and rest, and you can do this by leaning on sticks.
-As soon as breathing is restored, you can safely move on.
+So, if shortness of breath appears while walking, you need to stop and rest, and this can be done by leaning on sticks.
+Once breathing has been restored, you can safely move on.

-As soon as you start training, your blood pressure may increase, your pulse will increase, but this is due to increased blood circulation in the body.
+As soon as you start training, your blood pressure may increase and your pulse may increase, but this is due to increased blood circulation in the body.
 In some cases, dizziness may occur.
-But with constant training under the supervision of specialists, after a month of classes, there is an improvement in general well-being, pressure surges disappear, and a headache disappears.
-The main thing is that classes can be held in any weather, regardless of the time of year.
+But with constant training under the supervision of specialists, after a month of training, an improvement in overall well-being is observed, pressure surges disappear, and headaches go away.
+The main thing is that classes can be conducted in any weather, regardless of the time of year.

-With constant walking, over time, the heart muscle will strengthen, and your disease may recede, the vessels are also strengthened, the tone of which is significantly reduced, and as a result, blood pressure drops to normal.
+With constant walking, over time, the heart muscle will strengthen, and your disease may recede; the blood vessels, whose tone is significantly reduced, are also strengthened, and as a result, blood pressure drops to normal.

-It is good to start practicing recreational walking at a time when the disease has just begun to manifest itself, then all sorts of complications can be avoided.
-But even with fairly neglected hypertension, doctors advise their patients this type of physical activity, but only under constant supervision.
+It is good to start practicing recreational walking at a time when the disease has just begun to manifest itself, then you can avoid all sorts of complications.
+But even with fairly advanced hypertension, doctors advise their patients this type of physical activity, but only under constant supervision.

 Terrenkur - walking treatment